Violence Prevention: School-based Anti-bullying Interventions

 - Which activities and combinations increase intervention effectiveness?

-- How effective are interventions for groups at increased risk for bullying and cyberbullying including students who self-identify as LGBTQI+, have disabilities, or are overweight (Fraguas et al. 2019; National Academy of Sciences 2016)?
+- How effective are interventions for groups at increased risk for bullying and cyberbullying including students who self-identify as LGBQI+, have disabilities, or are overweight (Fraguas et al. 2019; National Academy of Sciences 2016)?

 - How effective are school-based anti-bullying interventions when implemented in the following settings?